ABOUT

 We believe everyone deserves financial safety, not just to survive but to thrive in lives rooted in ease, rest, and joy.
 We believe housing should be guaranteed and safe.
 We believe food should be nourishing and available to all.
 We believe water must be clean, healthcare must be universal, education must be liberatory, and transportation must be accessible.

-We believe in abolishing ICE, defunding the police, and wholly dismantling the prison-industrial complex.
 We believe in climate justice, free trade, open borders, and the right to move, migrate, rest, and remain in safety and dignity.

 We believe no one is disposable and that every life holds value.